 Easy Buttermilk Waffles with Mixed Berry and Lemon Preserves

+I may never make another pancake after making these easy homemade waffles.
 They taste like pancake-house waffles, and are mindlessly easy to make.

 I don’t know why I haven’t made waffles in ages, but I was doing some cupboard rearranging and noticed my very neglected waffle maker.
 So I dusted it off and made classic buttermilk waffles.

 They’re crispy on the outside, yet softer and fluffier in the interior.
 As fast and easy as using boxed pancake mix, but so much better.

 I prefer waffles to pancakes by a longshot, for so many reasons.
-Usually after a plate of pancakes, I feel like I have a 10 pound bowling ball in my stomach for most of the day, but don’t as much with waffles.
+Usually after a plate of pancakes, I feel like I have a 10-pound bowling ball in my stomach for most of the day, but don’t as much with waffles.

 Even though pancake batter and waffle batter can be interchangeable many times, waffles seem lighter and fluffier to me.
 Bonus.

-With pancakes getting just the right amount of batter so they’re not paper thin, but not too thick or else they never really cook though, can be tricky.
+With pancakes, getting just the right amount of batter so they’re not paper thin, but not too thick or else they never really cook though, can be tricky.
 And I’m horrible at flipping them.
 I’ve been known to accidentally flip a pancake onto the neighboring pancakes, thereby mutilating a whole skillet of pancakes in one fell swoop.

 With a waffle maker, you just close the lid.
 How nice.